kimcuhoang/dapr-tye-simple-microservices/README.md

     > - Run many services with one command
     > - Use dependencies in containers
     > - Discover addresses of other services using simple conventions

+## Deploy to Kubernetes

+After experience on locally and see how Tye is useful, then we may want to step up by deploy to Kubernetes, of course with Tye as well.
+[This guide](/.helm/README.md) is step-by-step of:

+- Install infrastructure via Helm: SqlServer, Redis, Seq, Zipkin and even Dapr
+- Using `tye deploy` to deploy our micro-services to Kubernetes
+- Using **NGINX Ingress Controller** to avoid `kubectl port-forward`

 ## Resources